 What Does the Evidence Say About High Frequency Training?

 High frequency training — typically defined as training each muscle group two or more times per week — produces equal or superior hypertrophy compared to training each muscle once per week, when total weekly volume is equated.
 The most cited evidence comes from Schoenfeld et al.'s 2016 meta-analysis, which found a statistically significant advantage for training muscles at least twice per week.
-However, the practical magnitude of this advantage depends heavily on how you structure volume, recovery, and exercise selection.
+However, the practical magnitude of this advantage depends heavily on how you structure volume, recovery, and exercise selection — and once volume is truly matched, the gap narrows considerably.

 The Key Research